jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 ```

-We load the spritesheet through the `AssetServer`, create a texture atlas layout so Bevy knows the grid, and pick the starting frame for a hero facing down.
-Then we spawn an entity with the sprite, transform at the origin, our marker components, and the timer that will drive animation.
+`AnimationState { facing, moving: false, was_moving: false }` sets the starting direction and flags that the character is idle right now and was idle last frame.

-`AnimationState { facing, moving: false, was_moving: false }` sets the starting direction and flags that the character is idle right now and was idle last frame. `AnimationTimer(Timer::from_seconds(ANIM_DT, TimerMode::Repeating))` creates a repeating stopwatch that fires every `ANIM_DT` seconds to advance the spritesheet.
+ `AnimationTimer(Timer::from_seconds(ANIM_DT, TimerMode::Repeating))` creates a repeating stopwatch that fires every `ANIM_DT` seconds to advance the spritesheet.

 **What's an `AssetServer`?**